 Sign up to Receive my Updates from Sierra Leone

 Hannah is originally from the Seattle area where she grew up with her two brothers and parents.
-She loved the northwest area full of trees, mountains, orca whales, and of course rain.
 In 2011 Hannah traveled on a short-term mission trip to Sierra Leone and fell in love with the country and its people.
 The next year in 2012 Hannah took another short-term trip to confirm her desire to live there someday.
 After that she started going out to live there for 3 months at a time and this continued till the end of 2013.
 She worked in the local village schools teaching Bible, working on admin duties, and running the media for the organization “The Bridge of Hope”.
 During 2014 and 2015 Ebola had hit Sierra Leone so she did not return at that time.
-While in the States Hannah was a nanny for a family of 3 little boys and was torn between going back to Sierra Leone or continuing as a nanny.
+While in the States Hannah was a nanny for a family of 3 little boys and was torn between going back to Sierra Leone or continuing as a nanny stateside.

-At the end of 2015 Hannah heard about a missionary family who do Bible translation and were expecting their 3rd little boy.
-They were planning to move back to Sierra Leone in March of 2016 and they were looking for a nanny/homeschool teacher.
+At the end of 2015 Hannah heard about a Lutheran Bible Translator missionary family who work as advisor to Themne Bible translation project and working on Scripture Use in Sierra Leone.
+They were expecting their 3rd little boy and were planning to move back to Sierra Leone in March of 2016.
+They were looking for a nanny/homeschool teacher.
 Hannah thought this sounded like a perfect opportunity.
-In 2016 Hannah applied and moved to Sierra Leone with the Wagner family with Lutheran Bible Translators as a volunteer.
+In early 2016 Hannah moved to Sierra Leone with the Wagner family.

 Any funds raised that exceed Mission Partner’s Total Cost of Missionary Service may be used to further support Mission Partner in missional activities, or Mission Partner may donate, after consultation with the Executive Director, any excess funds to one or more Mission Partners who are in good standing with MCN or to MCN’s General Fund.
 The purpose for this is that any funds raised are to support missional activities throughout the world.